 Join over 5,000 people already receiving the very best advice on Laser Eye Surgery ...

-Having now established the rarity of going blind as a result of surgery, let’s take a look at the chances of leaving the clinic with a worse level of vision than when you arrived.
+Having now established the rarity of going blind as a result of Laser Eye Surgery, your attention naturally turns to the next worst thing that can happen: leaving the clinic with a poorer level of vision than when you arrived.

-We can say though that overall, the chances of something going wrong during surgery are extremely slim, with the chance of encountering a situation in which the surgeon could not satisfactorily correct the problem being around 1 in 30,000.
+We can say, though, that overall, the chances of something going wrong during surgery are extremely slim.
+The chance of encountering a situation in which the surgeon could not satisfactorily correct the problem is around 1 in 30,000.

-Post-surgery however, there is one thing we all can’t avoid—ageing.
-And as we get older, our eyes are susceptible to the same effects of all our other organs.
-The effect of ageing on the eye specifically is known as Presbyopia.
+Post-surgery however, there is one thing we all can’t avoid — ageing.
+As we get older, our eyes are susceptible to the same effects of all our other organs.
+This effect of ageing on the eye is specifically known as Presbyopia.

-That means, between the ages of 45-65, it’s almost certain to say that presbyopia will rear its head and interfere with your quality of vision.
-But the good news is that Laser Eye Surgery can be used to compensate for these small changes with just a simple adjustment or enhancement procedure.
+Between the ages of 45-65, it’s almost certain to say that presbyopia will rear its head and interfere with your quality of vision.
+However, the good news is that if presbyopia becomes a problem for you, Laser Eye Surgery can be used to compensate for these changes with a simple and revolutionary procedure.

 If you would like to book a consultation at London Vision Clinic, or find out more about the safety of Laser Eye Surgery, leave us a comment or give us a call us on 020 7224 1005.